puppetlabs/bolt/documentation/experimental_features.md

 Bolt's SSH transport uses the ruby library `net-ssh`, which is a pure ruby implementation of the SSH2 client protocol.
 While robust, the library lacks support for some features and algorithms that are available in native SSH.
-When you use the external SSH transport, Bolt uses the SSH executable you've specified instead of using `net-ssh`.
-Essentially, using the external SSH transport is the same as running SSH on your command line, but with Bolt managing the connections.
+When you use the native SSH transport, Bolt uses the SSH executable you've specified instead of using `net-ssh`.
+Essentially, using the native SSH transport is the same as running SSH on your command line, but with Bolt managing the connections.

-To use the external SSH transport, set `ssh-command: <SSH>` in [bolt.yaml](configuring_bolt.md), where `<SSH>` is the SSH command to run.
+To use the native SSH transport, set `ssh-command: <SSH>` in [bolt.yaml](configuring_bolt.md), where `<SSH>` is the SSH command to run.
 For
 example: